Otto Heller (author)

-Otto Heller (4 July 1863 – 29 July 1941) author and academic.
+Otto Heller (4 July 1863 – 29 July 1941) was an author and academic.
 Heller wrote Prophets of Dissent.

 Career

 Heller was born in Karlsbad, Bohemia (now Karlovy Vary, Czech Republic).
 He attended the University of Prague, followed by the universities of Munich, Vienna, and Berlin.
 He came to the United States in 1883 as a tutor and secured the post of instructor in Greek at La Salle College in Philadelphia in 1887.
 Heller received his Ph.D. from the University of Chicago in 1890.

 Heller taught briefly at the Massachusetts Institute of Technology before becoming a professor of German language and literature at Washington University in St. Louis in 1892.
 In 1914, Heller was promoted to professor of modern European literature in addition to his original professorship, and in 1924 he became the first dean of the Graduate School of Arts and Sciences, a post he held until he became dean emeritus in 1937.

 Heller died on 28 July 1941 at his summer cottage in Bellaire, Michigan.